CBIIT/ccdi-mtp-config/README.md

 `externalLink`: If present, column will be a hyperlink to external link.<sup>`**`</sup>

 `internalLink`: If present, column will be a hyperlink to internal link, ex.
 (Disease, Target, Drug, or Evidence) page.<sup>`**`</sup>

+`comparator`: By default, column data is sorted as string using the `id` associated with the column.
+If comparator is present, the table will use the provided property instead.
+ &nbsp;&nbsp;&nbsp;&nbsp;`id`: If provide, this `id` will be used for comparison instead of the current column `id`.
+ &nbsp;&nbsp;&nbsp;&nbsp;`isNumeric`: If true, data will be compared as numbers instead of string.

 `chopFieldName`: The ID name used to describe this column from CHoP source file.